 Back around 2008, some stakeholders in the Sakai community decided that the next generation of Sakai should be redesigned from the ground up.
 It was to be called Sakai 3.
 But the development team anticipated that there would be certain complex apps that would take them an uncomfortably long time to rebuild to the point of feature parity with the old system.
 The grade book was one of those apps.
 So the Sakai development team did something interesting.
 They made Sakai an LTI tool provider.
 Rather than just being able to take other people’s boxes and put them into the Sakai screen, they would enable Sakai 2’s boxes to be put into Sakai 3’s screen.

 The grade book is a particularly good candidate for this kind of treatment, not only because no responsible human being should ever willingly inflict yet another electronic grade book on the world, but also because grade books tend to be discrete apps in terms of the user interface.
-They are complicated enough that they need all the real estate on the screen.
+They are complicated enough that they need all the real estate on the screen plus an addison real estate attorney to deal with the process.
 Launching the grade book is a little like launching Yelp on your phone.
 You don’t care if it looks nothing like the app you just had open a moment ago, because when you’re in Yelp, you want to do Yelpy things.
 In many cases, one could stick an LMS grade book into another learning app and have it feel fine to the users, particularly if those users were also already users of the LMS in question.
 In a world of learning platforms, users would always have their own LMS’s grade book at their fingertips regardless of what learning app they are using, LMS vendors would provide an essential and ubiquitous service, and learning app developers would never have to amputate their legs.

 In order to make this work, we need two pieces.
 First, we need the learning platform developers to turn their grade books into LTI tool providers.
 Interestingly, in one of the sessions at IMS Learning Impact, Instructure’s Melissa Loble said the company has ambitions to turn Canvas into an LTI tool provider.
 So this is not a crazy scenario to imagine.
 At least one LMS provider has done this and another has declared that they intend do it.
 The other thing that’s necessary is a robust service the learning app developers can use to send multiple grades of multiple types to the grade book.
 LTI’s current outcomes service is not up to the task.
 But the next version, which is still in draft, should be able to handle this use case.
 With these two capabilities, learning app developers could send any grades from their app via a standard to whatever LMS grade book their customers are already using.
 They could also surface the LMS grade book itself inside their learning app so that users would have fewer clicks to get to that information.